Hawkling/Flaklypa_Grand_Prix_2000-2002_Preservation_Project/README.md

 The repository does **not** include the original game, installation media, or copyrighted game assets.
 Links to third-party sources are provided for documentation and preservation purposes only.
 Availability and legality of third-party sources may vary by jurisdiction.

+Users are responsible for ensuring they have the legal right to use any software referenced by this project.
 ---

 ## Repository Contents

-* External archive.org links with community-preserved archival copies.
 * Installation guides for modern systems.
 * Official updates for 2000–2002 releases.
-* Modern compatibility fixes, including a replacement executable for newer Windows versions.
+* Compatibility-focused replacement executable for modern Windows systems.
+* References to external preservation resources, including Archive.org.
 * dgVoodoo2 configuration notes.
-* Preservation resources.
+* Norwegian Game Preservation and industry exposure Projects resources.

 ---